Efficient Log-Rank Updates for Random Survival Forests: Introduction

 To mitigate computational burden, current practice often relies on heuristics, such as restricting the number of events considered, subsampling split points, or screening covariates.
 Motivated by this bottleneck, we seek an algorithmic solution closer in spirit to Breiman's original one-pass scanning step by leveraging approximations.
 Deriving efficient update rules for the log-rank statistic is complicated by its variance calculation.
 In early work studying survival trees, \citet{leblanc1993survival} noted that such updates are possible for the numerator of the statistic, while \citet{leblanc1995step} later noted variance approximations that could enable constant-time updates of the denominator.

 To our knowledge, these observations have not been pursued in subsequent methodology or software, perhaps due to the perceived complexity of variance updates.
 In this note, we formalize these approximations into simple constant-time update rules that can be readily implemented in existing software.
-This simple algorithmic refinement is implemented in the \texttt{survival\_forest} function of the \texttt{grf} \citep{GRF} package for \R \citep{Rcore}.
-On a simulated example with 100,000 units observed on a 260-month time grid ($\approx$ 20 years), and 50 continuous predictors, an optimized forest runs about $3\times$ faster, while maintaining essentially identical statistical performance.
+This simple algorithmic refinement is implemented in the \texttt{survival\_forest} function of the \texttt{grf} \citep{GRF} package for \R \citep{Rcore}, and controlled with the \texttt{fast.logrank} argument.
+On a simulated example with 100 000 units observed on a 260-month time grid ($\approx$ 20 years), and 50 continuous predictors, an optimized forest runs about $3\times$ faster, while maintaining essentially identical statistical performance.